meteor/meteor/content/build-tool.md

 ---
 title: Build system
 order: 12
-description: How to use Meteor's build system to compile your app, and use packages from Atmosphere and NPM.
+description: How to use Meteor's build system to compile your app.
 ---

 The Meteor build system is the actual command line tool that you get when you install Meteor.
 You run it by typing the `meteor` command in your terminal, possibly followed by a set of arguments.
 Read the [docs about the command line tool](http://docs.meteor.com/#/full/commandline) or type `meteor help` in your terminal to learn about all of the commands.